 Vegan Dogs: Where's the research?
 (Part 1)

-Yesterday we explored the ONE question to ask with regards to research in the emerging field of plant-based canine nutrition.
+Last time, we explored the ONE question to ask with regards to research in the emerging field of plant-based canine nutrition.
 The key to finding pioneering, sustainable solutions is to ask NEW questions, not the usual status quo questions.

 However, we also know it’s important to share the research and some of the promising studies that have been done in the field of vegan diets for dogs.